awsdocs/aws-cdk-guide/v2/context.md

 + In the `context` key of your `~/.cdk.json` file\.
 + In your AWS CDK app using the `construct.node.setContext()` method\.

 The project file `cdk.context.json` is where the AWS CDK caches context values retrieved from your AWS account\.
-This practice avoids unexpected changes to your deployments when, for example, a new Amazon Linux AMI is released, changing your Auto Scaling group\.
+This practice avoids unexpected changes to your deployments when, for example, a new Availability Zone is introduced\.
 The AWS CDK does not write context data to any of the other files listed\.

-We recommend that `cdk.context.json` be placed under version control along with the rest of your application, as the information in them is part of your app's state and is critical to being able to synthesize and deploy consistently\.
-It is also critical to successful automated deployment of stacks that rely on context values \(for example, using [CDK Pipelines](cdk_pipeline.md)\)\.
+**Important**
+Because they are part of your application's state, `cdk.json` and `cdk.context.json` must be committed to source control along with the rest of your app's source code\.
+Otherwise, deployments in other environments \(for example, a CI pipeline\) may produce inconsistent results\.

-Context values are scoped to the construct that created them; they are visible to child constructs, but not to siblings\.
-Context values set by the AWS CDK Toolkit \(the cdk command\), whether automatically, from a file, or from the \-\-context option, are implicitly set on the `App` construct, and so are visible to every construct in the app\.
+Context values are scoped to the construct that created them; they are visible to child constructs, but not to parents or siblings\.
+Context values set by the AWS CDK Toolkit \(the cdk command\), whether automatically, from a file, or from the \-\-context option, are implicitly set on the `App` construct, and so are visible to every construct in every stack in the app\.

-You can get a context value using the `construct.node.tryGetContext` method\.
+Your app can read a context value using the `construct.node.tryGetContext` method\.
 If the requested entry is not found on the current construct or any of its parents, the result is `undefined` \(or your language's equivalent, such as `None` in Python\)\.

 ## Context methods<a name="context_methods"></a>

-The AWS CDK supports several context methods that enable AWS CDK apps to get contextual information\.
+The AWS CDK supports several context methods that enable AWS CDK apps to obtain contextual information from the AWS environment\.
 For example, you can get a list of Availability Zones that are available in a given AWS account and region, using the [stack\.availabilityZones](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Stack.html#availabilityzones) method\.

 The following are the context methods: